Mathematics Mentoring Academy for

 Research shows that general education teachers and special education teachers are working hard to collaborate to meet the needs of exceptional learners (Scruggs et al., 2007).
 However, teacher teams often indicate that they struggle to find time to plan together or have meaningful conversations about their shared students (Austin, 2001; Kohler-Evans, 2006; Scruggs, Mastropieri, & McDuffie, 2007).
 We recognize that many teachers, especially special education teachers, are being pulled in multiple directions and can be overwhelmed with day to day professional duties.
 Frequently, special education teachers must provide support to many students in many different content areas, and often across multiple grades.
 General education teachers are at times isolated in their subject area and in their classrooms.
 Additionally, co-teaching research studies indicate that general education teachers may struggle to find ways to support exceptional students in the absence of a special education teacher, and special education teachers may struggle with the specific mathematics content knowledge needed to support their exceptional students (Maccini & Gagnon, 2002; Magiera & Zigmond, 2005; Sheppard & Wieman, 2020).
 MathMATES allows teachers to bring their individual expertise together to spend time thinking about, studying, and investigating what it takes to meet the mathematical learning needs of their exceptional students.

-If you have been nominated and have trouble accessing the application form, contact us at email@example.com or (662) 915-6621 and someone from our staff will assist you.
+If you have trouble accessing the application form, contact us at email@example.com or (662) 915-6621 and someone from our staff will assist you.